jbox-web/action_form/README.md

 [![Code Climate](https://codeclimate.com/github/jbox-web/action_form/badges/gpa.svg)](https://codeclimate.com/github/jbox-web/action_form)
 [![Test Coverage](https://codeclimate.com/github/jbox-web/action_form/badges/coverage.svg)](https://codeclimate.com/github/jbox-web/action_form/coverage)

 Set your models free from the `accepts_nested_attributes_for` helper.
-Action Form provides an object-oriented approach to represent your forms by building a form object, rather than relying on Active Record internals for doing this.
+ActionForm provides an object-oriented approach to represent your forms by building a form object, rather than relying on Active Record internals for doing this.
 Form objects provide an API to describe the models involved in the form, their attributes and validations.
 A form object deals with create/update actions of nested objects in a more seamless way.

 ## Installation